statmike/Resampling-Methods-in-SAS-Viya/readme.md

 For an acknowledgement of the importance of the bootstrap, a great place to start is the writeup for it's inventor being awarded the [International Prize in Statistics](http://statprize.org).
 Thank you Professor Efron for putting a computer on the desk (now, the cloud) of every statistician.

 ### Notes about code
 All code is written in SAS CASL which can be executed from a SAS interface with PROC CAS or from the various (Python, R, REST,...)
 API's.
 As of SAS Viya version 3.4 there is not a packaged bootstrap action.
+There is an included [Sampling And Partitioning Action Set](https://documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.4&docsetId=casactstat&docsetTarget=casactstat_sampling_toc.htm&locale=en) but it does not have options for sampling with replacement.

 This repository has a user defined action set and instructions for loading it in your environment.
 This also makes a great example of how to easily extend the capabilities of SAS Viya and share with all users in your environment.

 ### Contribute
 Have something to add?
 Just fork it, change it, and create a pull request!